benpolinsky/ben-polinsky/README.md

 - Music
 - Blog

-Figure out ts.
-I shouldn't have to manually type the return of getStaticPaths, for instance.
-At least I hope not :).
-Also not getting any feedback in vscode.
+Astro is interesting, but I don't have great TS support in vscode.